 GEE Teacher Application

-will receive a $450 stipend and the materials used in the GEE session.
-Middle and
+in the program will receive a set of materials used in the program.
+Middle and high

 (8 am - noon all 5 days) are eligible to apply.

-Each summer, lesson plans tied to TN state standards are developed through the GEE
+Each summer, lesson plans tied to TN state standards are developed through the program,